 We use the Rare Contextual Recruitment System across all our trainee recruitment activity.
 The system helps us identify high-potential candidates by putting applicants’ grades and achievements in the context of their social and educational background.

 Slaughter and May is committed to ensuring that our recruitment processes are barrier-free and as inclusive as possible to everyone.
-This includes making adjustments for people who have a disability or long-term condition.
-If you have any questions, or require any adjustments to be made to the application and/or interview process, please contact Janine Arnold, Senior Manager - Trainee Recruitment, via email or on 020 7090 5049.
+This includes making adjustments for people who have a disability or long-term health condition.

 If you require any adjustments to be made to the application and interview process, please contact Grace Parkinson, Trainee Recruitment Operations Manager, via email or on 020 7090 5324.

 To ensure that no-one is prevented from attending an interview or participating in a work experience opportunity due to financial constraints, expenses payments are provided where relevant.